togethercomputer/together-python/tests/README.md

 >  🚧 Please have enough space on disk to download your lastest successful fine-tuned model's weights into the `tests` directory of this repo.
 All downloaded files will be deleted after successful test runs but may not be deleted if tests fail.

+>  🚧 Warning: This test will start 2 fine-tune jobs on small datasets from your account.
+You WILL be charged for the amount of one job on a 7B model.
+The second job will be cancelled soon after creation so you will likely not be charged for it.

 1. Clone the repo locally
 ```bash
 git clone https://github.com/togethercomputer/together.git